-Luke Gore enters the 2016-2017 season in his 15th year with the Valpo basketball program.
-Gore has helped guide the Crusaders to six consecutive postseason berths, as well as the three winningest seasons in program history over the last four years.
+Luke Gore enters the 2017-2018 season in his 16th year with the Valpo basketball program and his second season in his current role as associate head coach.
+Gore has helped guide the Crusaders to seven consecutive postseason berths, as well as the three winningest seasons in program history.

 A starting forward at NAIA Bethel College in McKenzie, Tenn., from 1998 to 2001, Gore earned Academic All-America honors as a senior.
 He helped Bethel to the Kentucky Intercollegiate Athletic Conference title during the 1998-’99 season after transferring from Cumberland [Tenn.]
 University where he played his freshman year.